 A scrapbook-style classbook might just be the perfect solution.
 This classbook idea accomplishes multiple goals at once by giving your students a means by which to explore their emotions, practice emotive writing and preserve precious classroom memories, all at the same time.
 Consider trying the following ideas:

 The majority of classbook illustrations are created with a set of markers and blank sheets of paper.
 While there’s absolutely nothing wrong with this—in fact, bright, bold markers tend to print and show up the best in a published book—why not try something a little different?
-For teachers who have a little more time to make their students’ classbook stand out, here are some other ways to illustrate the stories your kids will tell.
-(Just make sure you’re following our handy “Tips for the Best Book” guide, found at the end of the post!)
+For teachers who have a little more time to make their students’ classbook stand out, here are some unique ways to illustrate their stories.

 Future #ProudAuthors hard at work in a Del Mar Hills classroom.